What Happened at St James

-What Happened at St James is a 2021 Nigerian movie produced by Tosin Akintokun and directed by Marc Adebesin.
+What Happened at St James is a 2021 Nigerian movie produced by Tosin Akintokun, written by Frances Okeke, and directed by Marc Adebesin.
 The movie stars Zack Orji, Femi Branch, Ken Erics, Deyemi Okanlawon and the late Rachel Oniga.

 Synopsis

 Three young men are trapped in the consequences of their deeds in secondary school.
 Their various ways of solving the problems creates suspense throughout the film.

 Premiere

 The movie was released on November 19 and was premiered nationwide.